AL12108285/AL12108285.github.io/notebook.md

 The for block's default counter name, i stands for "index."
 You can change this name by clicking it.
 To use the counter, drag it into the script.

+### Lab 3R Introduction to Computer Control using The Hummingbird Kit